 The PAS exists to ensure that all Postgrad students have a contact point who they can turn to for support and information on college services and academic issues arising.
-Representation assistance to Postgrad students is offered in the area of discipline and/ or academic appeals arising out of examinations or thesis submissions, supervisory issues, general information on Postgrad student life and many others.
-If in doubt, get in touch!
-All queries will be treated with confidentiality.
+Representation assistance to Postgrad students is offered in the area of discipline and/or academic appeals arising out of examinations or thesis submissions, supervisory issues, general information on with confidentiality.
 For more information on what it offers see the website.